 Our lives get incredibly complicated, not overnight, but gradually.
-The complications creep up on us, one small step at a time.
+And the complications creep up on us…

 And the cycle continues in all walks of life too…

-Today I say yes to a Facebook party invitation, tomorrow I say yes when a neighbor asks me to help him move a couch, then I get asked to a quick lunch meeting, then I decide to volunteer at my son’s youth group.
-One yes at a time, and soon my life is too busy and complicated and I don’t know where I went wrong.
+Today I say yes to a Facebook party invitation, tomorrow I say yes when a neighbor asks me to help him move some furniture, then I get asked to a quick lunch meeting, then I decide to volunteer at my son’s youth group.
+One yes at a time, and soon my life is so busy and complicated, and I don’t know where I went wrong.

 And because I’m feeling stressed, I distract myself…

-I read a couple articles on CNN.com, then I flip over to social media, then my email, and then I check my phone and watch a video of my baby niece that my sister texted… and soon another day is gone, and I didn’t get anything done, and my life gets eaten away one little bite at a time, and I feel overwhelmed with what’s left undone.
+I read a couple articles on Google News, then I flip over to social media, then my email, and then I check my phone and watch a cute video of my niece that my sister texted… and soon another day is gone, and I didn’t get anything done, and my life gets sucked away one little “sip” at a time, and I feel overwhelmed with what’s left undone.

 How do we protect against this vicious cycle?